nhat-hoai/evaluate-the-waste-collection-system/README.md

 # evaluate-the-waste-collection-system
-This is data analysis for evaluate the waste collection system using Python
+This is data analysis to evaluate the waste collection system using Python